 Bottle-fed Baby Poop

 It's a little more difficult for a baby to digest formula than breast milk and this results in some small differences in their poop.
 Bottle-fed baby poop is likely to be bulkier than breastfed baby poop.
-Colour-wise, you can expect the poop to be a paler yellow or yellowish brown and it will be stronger smelling.
+Color-wise, you can expect the poop to be a paler yellow or yellowish brown and it will be stronger smelling.

 Baby Poop When Intoducing Solids